anthony9105/CSCI200U-finalproject-group9/README.md

 Analysis of the data:

 For our data set there are 1000 data records (movies) ranging from 1920 to 2020 with 548 different directors.
-Some data hand to be cleaned up depending on the question

-There are 14 different game genres:
+Some data had to be cleaned up depending on the question since some older movies did not include a met score.
+In total there are 14 different game genres:

 ['Drama', 'Crime', 'Action', 'Biography', 'Western', 'Comedy', 'Adventure', 'Animation', 'Horror', 'Mystery', 'Film-Noir', 'Fantasy', 'Family', 'Thriller']